itafor/task-management-test/README.md

-Steps clone and deploy project form github
+Steps to clone and deploy project form github

 PHP VERSION: 8.0.1